 “Enrollment pressures, shifting federal funding, and declining public confidence in the sector are reshaping the landscape around us.
 Yet amid these challenges, La Sierra is not merely surviving.
 We are deeply rooted and rising,” he writes, citing the university’s financial grade as a milestone to be celebrated.

-“The best of La Sierra University is still head of us,” he said.
+“The best of La Sierra University is still ahead of us,” he said.
 “We welcome all to our table as we travel this journey of transformation and growth, continuously in pursuit of our mission to change lives through the pursuit of truth, service to others, and the knowledge of God.”’

 Watch for announcements on La Sierra’s Instagram, X, LinkedIn and other channels.